tomrndom/fnEvent/src/pages/index.md

 The generous support of our sponsors makes it possible for our community to gather, learn and build the future of open infrastructure.
 Having a presence at the OpenInfra Summit is a great way to get your company in front of the OpenInfra community.

 Sponsorships for Vancouver are now live!
-Learn more <a href="https://openinfra.dev/summit/vancouver-2023/summit-sponsor/">here</a>.
+Learn more <a href="https://openinfra.dev/summit/vancouver-2023/summit-sponsor/" target="_blank">here</a>.

 ### **Code of Conduct**

 The OpenInfra Foundation is dedicated to providing an inclusive and safe OpenInfra Summit experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, nationality or religion.
 We do not tolerate harassment of OpenInfra Summit participants in any form.
-By registering for this event, we expect you to have read and agree to the <a href="https://openinfra.dev/legal/code-of-conduct/events">OpenInfra Events Code of Conduct</a>.
+By registering for this event, we expect you to have read and agree to the <a href="https://openinfra.dev/legal/code-of-conduct/events" target="_blank">OpenInfra Events Code of Conduct</a>.